risawitama/verbose-potato/README.md

-## I saw my husband trip and fall while carrying a laundry basket full of ironed clothes.
-I watched it all unfold.
+##  I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.
+##